 FTAP is backed by KKR (a leading global investment firm) and Pinnacle Towers (an Asia-focused digital infrastructure platform).
 MIDC is a joint venture between Stonepeak (a leading alternative investment firm specialising in infrastructure and real assets) and Meralco Industrial Engineering Services Corporation (a subsidiary of Manila Electric Company – the largest private sector electric distribution utility company in the Philippines).

-"We have very much enjoyed supporting Globe on such an important and significant transaction," said Singapore-based global TMT sector co-lead Mark Robinson.
+"We have very much enjoyed supporting Globe on such an important and significant transaction," said Singapore partner Jamie McLaren.
 "The Philippines telecoms market has undergone significant changes over recent years, with the introduction of a new mobile network operator and the establishment of an independent mobile towers market.
 It has created significant opportunities for international investors as well as local companies."

-Mark and Jamie led the team that advised Globe, with assistance from Singapore counsel Victor Chiew and Kathryn Thornton, senior associate Theodore Heng and associate Pamela Wong, and Kuala Lumpur associate Audrey Siew.
+The team that advised Globe was assisted from Singapore counsel Victor Chiew and Kathryn Thornton, senior associate Theodore Heng and associate Pamela Wong, and Kuala Lumpur associate Audrey Siew.

 Herbert Smith Freehills and its associate firms have advised on a string of recent mobile tower deals in the region, including the US$1.17 billion sale of Solusi Tunas Pratama (STP) in Indonesia, the US$750 million sale and leaseback of 4,200 mobile towers by Indosat Ooredoo in Indonesia, and the US$434 million sale and leaseback of 4,000 mobile towers by Telkomsel in Indonesia.